bestK1ngArthur/swift-typed-resources/README.md

 # Swift Typed Resources

-Simple Swift Package to generate typed resources (via keypath mechanism) in code such as Strings or Images.
+Simple Swift Package to generate typed resources (via keypath mechanism) for iOS apps in code such as Strings or Images.
 Inspired by [R.swift](https://github.com/mac-cain13/R.swift).

 ## Example